Bark (botany): Damage and repair

 The bark is often damaged by being bound to stakes or wrapped with wires.
 In the past, this damage was called bark-galling and was treated by applying clay laid on the galled place and binding it up with hay.
 In modern usage, "galling" most typically refers to a type of abnormal growth on a plant caused by insects or pathogens.

 Bark damage can have several detrimental effects on the plant.
 Bark serves as a physical barrier to disease pressure, especially from fungi, so its removal makes the plant more susceptible to disease.
 Damage or destruction of the phloem impedes the transport of photosynthetic products throughout the plant; in extreme cases, when a band of phloem all the way around the stem is removed, the plant will usually quickly die.
-Bark damage in horticultural applications, as in gardening and public landscaping, results in often unwanted aesthetic damage.
+This method of killing a woody plant is called girdling, and can be used by humans as a forestry or horticultural technique, though it often results in unwanted aesthetic damage.

 The degree to which woody plants are able to repair gross physical damage to their bark is quite variable across species and type of damage.
 Some are able to produce a callus growth which heals over the wound rapidly, but leaves a clear scar, whilst others such as oaks do not produce an extensive callus repair.
 Sap is sometimes produced to seal the damaged area against disease and insect intrusion.

 A number of living organisms live in or on bark, including insects, fungi and other plants like mosses, algae and other vascular plants.
 Many of these organisms are pathogens or parasites but some also have symbiotic relationships.